DerekAlmanza/Learning_Rust/README.md

 ***

 * Common Programming Concepts.

   In this lesson we learn the general programming concepts like:
     * Variables and mutability: There are two kinds of variables;
       * Inmutable variables: They are declared as `let`.
       * Mutable variables: They are declared as `let mut` and their value will can change.
     * Constants: The constants never change their value.
     * Shadowing: Use the same variable name repeatdly for different uses.
     * Data types: To name a few types are;
       * Integer types.
       * Float types.
       * Numeric operations.
       * Boolean types.
       * Char types.
     * Functions.
     * Control flows: We decide wether run or not run our code depending of circunstances, the most common structures are:
       * If: An if expression allows you branch your code depending on conditions.
       * Loop: The loop keyword tells Rust to execute a block of code over and over again forever until you explicitly tell    it to stop.
       * While: It’s often useful for a program to evaluate a condition within a loop.
 While the condition is true, the loop runs.
       * For: It's useful to loop over the elements of a collection.

+***

+* Ownership.

+  We learned the ownership concept,as well the borrowing and the slices cconcept.
+These concepts guarantee the security of our program.
+The details of concepts be in the file completely in Spanish with the name of `ownership.md`.